IvoSteimanis/academic-kickstart/content/publication/climate_movements/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "International migration aspirations from our sample in Bangladesh and Vietnam"
+	caption: "International migration aspirations from our samples in Bangladesh and Vietnam"
 	focal_point: ""
 	preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.